A lot or a little?

-Parents need to know that teens are absolutely going to want to see this much-hyped re-start to the James Bond franchise.
+Parents need to know that Casino Royale is the much-hyped re-start to the James Bond franchise.
 The new 007, however, is darker than previous incarnations.
 His sly, barely perceptible smile suggests that he relishes revenge and takes pleasure in his violence.
 The film is full of violence, including spectacular explosions, intense physical fights, shooting, knifing, cars crashing, and drowning.
 Dead bodies show blood and vacant-eyed faces.
 A torture scene (featuring a naked Bond) shows him in obvious pain as his genitals are smashed with a large, knotted rope.
 One main character meets a sad demise.
 Sex scenes show Bond with two different women, in various states of undress.
 Lots of martini-drinking as Bond discovers his drink of choice (thanks to liquor sponsors Heineken and Smirnoff).
 The language is pretty mild.

 What's the story?